AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 <!-- addressable-audiences-troubleshooting.xml -->

 For example, let's say you send a segment to a destination and that destination shows low reporting numbers.
 Checking the [!UICONTROL Addressable Audience] results will show you if this is a technical problem or just a case of low match rates.
 A low match rate shows your destination isn't all that great for your selected segments.
-However, a difference in the total addressable audience numbers between Audience Manager and the destination indicates an integration, synchronization, or other technical problem.
+However, a difference in the total addressable audience numbers between [!DNL Audience Manager] and the destination indicates an integration, synchronization, or other technical problem.
 In these cases, contact your account manager.